mrf-r/mbwmidi/README.md

  - full MIDI 1 support, rpn, nrpn, sysex, system
  - filter same messages on output (when previous value was not sended yet, but we already got new one)
  - filter low priority messages (for ex. pressure is not as critical as noteoff) depending on output port utilisation
+ - filter rpn data if address was not set or was filtered
  - simple routing and merging.

 ### limitations/requirements: